Synthesable differentiation-invariant subspaces: Introduction and main results

 The present paper is devoted to the most intriguing situation when $2\pi D^{BM}(\Lambda) = |I|$.
-We are able to classify the spectra of all synthesable $D$-invariant subspaces "up to perturbations of arbitrarily slow growth".
+We are able to classify completely the spectra of all synthesable $D$-invariant subspaces.
 It turns out that the answer depends on {\it density of polynomials in some weighted spaces}.

-\begin{definition} We will say that a discrete set $\Lambda=\{\lambda_n\} \subset \mathbb{C}$ is synthesable if the $D$-invariant subspace $L$ of $C^\infty(\mathbb{R})$ which has discrete simple spectrum $\Lambda$ and non-trivial residual interval $[0,r(\Lambda)]$ is unique (and, thus, coincides with $\overline{L_{[0,r(\Lambda)]}+\mathcal{E}(L)}$). \end{definition}
+\begin{definition} We will say that a discrete set $\Lambda=\{\lambda_n\} \subset \mathbb{C}$ is synthesable if the $D$-invariant subspace $L$ of $C^\infty(\mathbb{R})$ which has discrete simple spectrum $i \Lambda$ and non-trivial residual interval $I = [-r(\Lambda),r(\Lambda)]$ is unique \textup(and, thus, coincides with $\overline{L_I+\mathcal{E}(L)}$\textup). \end{definition}